Dr Qian Wu

 Profile

-After completing my undergraduate degree in Biochemistry, University of Bristol, I moved to the University of Cambridge, Department of Biochemistry for my PhD and then postdoc in structural biology (Prof. Sir Tom Blundell's group).
-During my PhD, I determined the structure and function of key protein complexes in NHEJ pathway, which is one of two major repair pathways for human DNA double-strand breaks.
-For my postdoc time, I developed interest to study protein complexes, such as BRCA1 related complexes, in DNA damage response, which is earlier stage than repair pathway.
-In September 2018, I was awarded University Academic Fellowship to start my own group here.
+After completing my undergraduate degree in Biochemistry at the University of Bristol, I pursued my PhD and postdoctoral training in structural biology at the University of Cambridge, within Prof. Sir Tom Blundell's group.
+During my PhD, I determined the structure and function of essential protein complexes in the non-homologous end joining (NHEJ) pathway, which is one of two major repair pathways for human DNA double-strand breaks.
+For my postdoc work, I developed a keen interest in studying DDR protein complexes, such as those related to BRCA1, which are involved in the earlier stages of DNA damage response.
+In September 2018, I was awarded a University Academic Fellowship to establish my independent research group in Leeds, and I was promoted to Associate Professor in 2023.

 Research interests